VUT-HFUT/Micro-Action/mar_scripts/README.md

 #

 ## Data preparation
+TBD.

+## Installation
+TBD.

 ## Training
+TBD.

 ## Evaluation
-We provide the pre-trained weights, you can download it from [here](https://xxx)
+We provide the pre-trained weights of MANet, you can download it from [here](https://drive.google.com/file/d/1AUwyGPSgOD-EE7scR7skH-SMZ8kCojCs/view?usp=sharing)

+TBD.

 ## Acknoledgements
 This code began with [mmaction2](https://github.com/open-mmlab/mmaction2).
 We thank the developers for doing most of the heavy-lifting.

 ## Citation